Summertime Cooling Options Expand as Splash Pads Take Center Stage

 This project won the 2010 Award of Honor as the top project in the State of Iowa in the Design Category from the Iowa Chapter of the American Society of Landscape Architects.

-These two splash pad projects were additions to existing parks in both communities.
-In Iowa City, the Snyder & Associates team designed a stand-alone splash pad for the 10-acre Fairmeadows Park.
+This splash pad project was an addition to existing park in Iowa City.
+The Snyder & Associates team designed a stand-alone splash pad for the 10-acre Fairmeadows Park.
 Encompassing 3,000 sq. ft. with 18 different spray components, our team again opted for versatile Vortex products for this community splash pad.
 This design also incorporated a 136 gallons per minute recirculation system for better water quality management and included separate bays for toddlers, teens, and families.

 The City of Walnut in western Iowa hired our team to develop a flow-through splash pad located in an existing community park.
 The project included a 3,225 sq. ft. non-slip, concrete pad with a diverse array of water features, an equipment vault, and all necessary utility services.
 Similar to other splash pads, it’s designed to accommodate various age groups and incorporates colorful, interactive features to enhance the play experience.
 The concrete pad was made oversized to allow for “dry” areas that provide parents a front-row point of observation.